RedisLabs/redislabs-docs/content/rs/administering/creating-databases/_index.md

     - **Default database access** - To require a password for all database connections, enable the default database access and enter a password.
-        When the default database access is Active, all connections to the database must authenticate with the [AUTH command](https://redis.io/commands/auth).
+        When the default database access is Active with a password, all connections to the database must authenticate with the [AUTH command](https://redis.io/commands/auth).

-        When the default database access is inactive, the database accepts all connections without authentication, unless you configure an Access Control List.
+        When the default database access is Active without a password, the database accepts connections without authentication.

-        An access control list specifies additional users for authentication, and requests are allowed according to the Redis ACLs specified for that user.
+        We recommend that you either:

+        - Enable the default database password and configure a password
+        - Disable the default database password and configure access control lists (ACLs)

         {{< note >}}
 If you are creating a Memcached database, enter a username and password for SASL Authentication.